 [Mendelsohn provides an assessment of al-Qaeda 's franchising strategy.
-It analyzes the strategic logic behind opening multiple new branches of al-Qaeda across the globe and asks whether this is a good strategy that has been difficult to execute or a bad strategy given al-Qaeda's goals and rivals.]
+He analyzes the strategic logic behind opening multiple new branches of al-Qaeda across the globe and asks whether this is a good strategy that has been difficult to execute, or a bad strategy given al-Qaeda's goals and rivals.]

-8. Barfield, Thomas.
+6. Barfield, Thomas.
 Afghanistan: A Cultural and Political History.
 Princeton: Princeton University Press, 2010.
 Pages 272-350.
-(Selected Readings)
+(E-book/Leganto)

 [This selection portrays Afghanistan as a strategic environment for the war against al-Qaeda.
-It describes the country's political evolution since the rise of the Taliban.
-The last section offers an assessment of what has or has not been achieved, and how best to move forward.]
+It describes the country's political evolution since the rise of the Taliban.]